alainrollejr/mocodes/README.md

 4. Push to the Branch
 5. Open a Pull Request
 > Once your changes are pushed, navigate to your fork on GitHub.
 And create a pull request against the original  repository.
-> - Before creating a PR make sure the functional text output of ./ldpcdec is the same as the one on the main branch
+> - Before creating a PR make sure the functional text output of ./ldpcdec is the same as the one on the main branch, i.e the batch syndrome on the all-zeros codewords should stay zero and the logit output values should all still equal 127.
 > - In the pull request, provide a detailed description of the changes and why they're needed.
 Link any relevant issues.